The Department of Computer Science offers a major program of study in three areas:

 Our students have the opportunity to practice conceptual theory in our labs and in the community.
 All students benefit from one-on-one interaction with our faculty, while many students take advantage of our extensive network of internship opportunities.

-The Computer Science Department participates in three minors: Computer Science Minor, Web Design Minor, and Computational Physical Science Minor.
+The Computer Science Department participates in three minors: Computer Science Minor, Cyber Criminology Minor, Web Design Minor, and Computational Physical Science Minor.

 Refer to the Online College Catalogue for more information, including course descriptions.

 Students within the Department of Computer Science can participate in several clubs and activities related to course studies and research.
 The college offers additional opportunities for engagement.
-And if you don't see a club or activity that meets your interest, start one.
+And if you don't see a club or activity that meets your interest, we encourage you to start one!